 The academy trust's main strategies for both Crabtree Infants' School and Crabtree Junior School achieving their aims are outlined in their annual development plan which is shared with the academy trust board of trustees and their own local governing bodies.
-See 'future plans' section for detail on these and the trust's priorities for the year.
+See 'future plans' section for detail on these.